Control Panel

 Cloud Density

 This controls the density of the gas surrounding the clouds.
+These clouds scatter rather than absorb light.
 The color ramp controls where the cloud starts and ends.
 The white parts of the gradient ramp will be the thickest part of the gas and the black parts will have no clouds at all.

 Changing the Noise